quux00/mybatis-koans/README.md

 ### Maven: I just want to get going!

 If you have the prerequisites in place, the fastest way to get going is to use maven.
-You can use the [Eclipse m2e plugin](http://www.eclipse.org/m2e/) if you want the best support for doing it all in Eclipse.
-The instructions below do not assume you have m2e, but will ultimately work the same with it.

-**TODO: NEED TO TEST WITH m2e - any differences??**

-**TODO: NEED TO TEST WITH m2e - any differences??**

 H2 is the default database in the pom.
 If you want to use MySQL or PostgreSQL, uncomment that section of the pom dependencies to get their JDBC driver.
 If you want to use another database, add its JDBC driver to the maven pom.